syncfusion/ej2-angular-docs/src/maps/maps/navigation-line.md

+---
+title: " Navigation Lines in Angular Maps control | Syncfusion "

+component: "Maps"

+description: "Learn here all about Navigation Lines feature of Syncfusion Angular Maps control and more."
+---

-# Navigation Lines
+# Navigation Lines in Angular Maps control

-Navigation lines are used to denote the path between the two locations.
-We can use this feature as flight or train or sea routes.
+The navigation lines are used to denote the path between two locations.
+This feature can be used to draw flight or sea routes.
+Navigation lines are enabled by setting the [`visible`](../api/maps/navigationLineSettingsModel/#visible) property of the [`navigationLineSettings`](../api/maps/navigationLineSettingsModel) property to "**true**".

 ## Customization

-You can customize the following properties in the navigation lines by modifying their default values in `navigationlineSettings`
+The following properties are available in [`navigationLineSettings`](../api/maps/navigationLineSettingsModel/) property to customize the navigation line of the Maps control.

+* [`color`](../api/maps/navigationLineSettingsModel/#color) - To apply the color for navigation lines in Maps.
+* [`dashArray`](../api/maps/navigationLineSettingsModel/#dasharray) - To define the pattern of dashes and gaps that is applied to the outline of the navigation lines.
-* Color - Specifies the color of navigation line.
+* [`width`](../api/maps/navigationLineSettingsModel/#width) - To customize the width of the navigation lines.
-* Dash array - Specifies the type of dash array line.
+* [`angle`](../api/maps/navigationLineSettingsModel/#angle) - To customize the angle of the navigation lines.
-* Width - Specifies the line width.
+* [`highlightSettings`](../api/maps/navigationLineSettingsModel/#highlightsettings) - To customize the highlight settings of the navigation line.
-* Angle - Specifies the navigation line angle.
+* [`selectionSettings`](../api/maps/navigationLineSettingsModel/#selectionsettings) - To customize the selection settings of the navigation line.
-* Highlight settings - Customizes the opacity, border, and fill color when the cursor hovers over it.
-* Selection settings - Customizes the opacity, border, and fill color when the line is selected.

-Following example shows rendering the path between two locations using latitudes and longitudes.

-Yon can customize the navigation line color, dashArray, width and angle by modifying their default values in `navigationLineSettings`.

-Refer the below code snippet to navigate line between two cities in World map.
-Import usmap geo json data from World.ts file.
-Import the `NavigationLineService` and Inject into the Maps using `NgModule providers`.
-Provide two locations latitude and longitude values to `navigationLineSettings`.

-[`app.component.ts`]
+To navigate the line between two cities on the world map, use the below code snippet.
+The [`latitude`](../api/maps/navigationLineSettingsModel/#latitude) and [`longitude`](../api/maps/navigationLineSettingsModel/#longitude) values are used to indicate the start and end points of navigation lines drawn on Maps.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}